jhollinger/occams-record/README.md

 # Occams Record

 > Do not multiply entities beyond necessity. -- Occam's Razor
+>
+>

+Learn OccamsRecord by reading [The Book at occams.jordanhollinger.com](https://occams.jordanhollinger.com/).

-Full documentation is available at [rubydoc.info/gems/occams-record](http://www.rubydoc.info/gems/occams-record).
+API documentation is available at [rubydoc.info/gems/occams-record](http://www.rubydoc.info/gems/occams-record).

 OccamsRecord is a high-efficiency, advanced query library for use alongside ActiveRecord.
 It is **not** an ORM or an ActiveRecord replacement.
 OccamsRecord can breathe fresh life into your ActiveRecord app by giving it two things: